keeng0903/book_app/README.md

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* 1. Open folder in Terminal

+* 2. $ bundle install

+* 3. $ yarn install --check-files

+* 4. $ rails s

+* 5. Open browser "localhost:3000"